Shortest Paths without a Map, but with an Entropic Regularizer: The Evolving Tree Game

 The following lemma is analogous to Lemma~\ref{lm: fractional to mixed}.
 Its proof is very similar.
 It is omitted here; we actually do not need this claim to prove the main result of the paper. \begin{lemma} For every fractional strategy of the algorithm there is a mixed strategy incurring the same cost in expectation. \end{lemma}

-Our main result in this section is the following theorem. \begin{theorem} For every $k\in\NN$ and for every $\eps > 0$ there exists a fractional strategy of the algorithm with the following performance guarantee.
+Our main result in this section is the following theorem.
+By letting $\epsilon\to 0$, it implies Theorem~\ref{thm:evolvingIntro}. \begin{theorem} For every $k\in\NN$ and for every $\eps > 0$ there exists a fractional strategy of the algorithm with the following performance guarantee.
 For every pure strategy of the adversary that grows trees of depth at most $k$, the cost $C$ of the algorithm satisfies

 where $\opt$ is the minimum distance in the final tree from the root to a leaf, and $d_{\max}$ is the maximum degree of a node at any point during the game. \end{theorem} Notice that for every strategy of the adversary, there exists a pure strategy that pays exactly $\opt$ service cost and zero movement cost.
 We will refer to this strategy as the {\em optimal play}.
 The algorithm cannot in general choose the optimal play because the evolution of the tree only gets revealed step-by-step.